KakarlaRakeshNaidu/nutritrack/README.md

 ## Documentation and scope

-Design, requirements, traceability, phase prompts, and verification evidence are under docs/.
-Phase 9 verification is in docs/PHASE_9_VERIFICATION.md and Phase 10 verification is in docs/PHASE_10_VERIFICATION.md.
-Meal-basics estimation, the integration/security review, and the final audit are recorded in docs/MEAL_BASICS_AI_ESTIMATION_VERIFICATION.md, docs/PHASE_11_VERIFICATION.md, and docs/PHASE_12_AUDIT.md.
-The post-Phase-7 TypeScript checkpoint remains in docs/TYPESCRIPT_MIGRATION_VERIFICATION.md.

-The current approved provider scope is Gemini only.
-Historical planning and the preserved historical portion of Phase 9 verification mention Grok fallback;
-that requirement is superseded and no fallback executes in current code.
+Architecture, requirements, traceability, implementation records, and verification evidence are under `docs/`.
+Current completion evidence is in `docs/MEAL_BASICS_AI_ESTIMATION_VERIFICATION.md`, `docs/PHASE_11_VERIFICATION.md`, and `docs/PHASE_12_AUDIT.md`.

+Gemini is the only AI provider used by NutriTrack.

 The application intentionally includes no automatic AI save, OCR service, image persistence, authentication, multi-user ownership, chat, PDF import,